|It was in Star Wars: A New Hope that one time ever, how could you not recognize it?|

 |So he just kind of... brings a Death Star wherever he goes?|

-Tempest Squadron is a TIE Advanced unique squadron from the Corellian Conflict that for +1 point gains bomber.
-It's a natural upgrade for a TIE Advanced that would have been guarding a bomber wing (particularly Rhymer) anyways, as it increases your average damage against ships from 0.75 to 1, and makes you eligible for those Bomber Command Center rerolls (which for one reroll brings you up to an average of 1.25).
-In a weird way I'd recommend considering Tempest Squadron almost as an alternative upgunned TIE Bomber, but I have a hard time imagining a circumstance involving a bomber blob where you wouldn't want to cough up the extra point to turn your first TIE Advanced into Tempest Squadron.
+Tempest Squadron is a TIE Advanced unique squadron from the Corellian Conflict that for +1 point gains the Bomber keyword.
+It's a natural upgrade for a TIE Advanced that would have been guarding a bomber group anyways, as it increases your average damage against ships from 0.75 to 1, and makes you eligible for those Bomber Command Center rerolls (which brings you up to an average of 1.25).
+In short, Tempest Squadron actually compares pretty favorably to its X-Wing counterpart, unlike the generic TIE Advanced.
+In a bizarre way, it's almost an upgunned TIE Bomber, going up to 3 blue against squadrons, losing Heavy, and gaining Escort for 4 points.

 - This means the hit+crit side of black dice counts as 2 damage!

-- While being very similar to the Bomber special rule against ships, Darth Vader still cannot trigger critical effects (crits do still add damage, though).
+- While being very similar to the Bomber special rule against ships, Darth Vader can't trigger critical effects (crits do still add damage, though).

 - This significantly improves his average damage against squadrons from 1.5 to 3.25, more than doubling the average damage done by the generic TIE Advanced and doing substantial anti-squadron damage in one squadron activation.

-- Darth Vader is great against enemy aces, as every single face of his blue dice contributes to bringing those aces down.
+- Darth Vader is great against enemy aces, as every single side on his blue dice contribute to bringing those aces down.
 Just be a bit careful against Scatter aces as you're at that point strongly relying on rolling at least one accuracy.
-58% of the time you will roll at least one accuracy result with Vader, so be aware that it's likely but not reliable.
+58% of the time you will roll at least one accuracy result with Vader, so be aware that it's likely but not guaranteed.

 |Zertik the Stromest there is!
 Zertik smash friend and foe alike!|

 Regardless of whether or not you choose to use his special ability, Zertik has mastered the art of being a meat shield.
-Even if you only use him as a roving blood bank, the +2 brace tokens alone for +3 points is quite excellent for a TIE Advanced.
+Even if you only use him as a roving blood bank, 2 brace tokens alone for +3 points is quite excellent for a TIE Advanced.

 So when should you use Zertik?
-Any time you're bringing a TIE Advanced primarily for its ability to get in the way, Zertik is a strong consideration given he will likely survive an extra hit or two for a mere 3 more points than a regular TIE Advanced.
-If you're using a bomber cloud, Tempest Squadron would by my first choice but if you're using a regular group of fighters without bombers, then Zertik would be my first choice - he can tank for your other squadrons for a very competitive cost and when you need a bit of extra anti-squadron muscle, he can ding one of the squadrons he's screening for to hopefully get in a bit of extra damage.
+Any time you're bringing a TIE Advanced primarily for its ability to get in the way, basically: Zertik is a strong consideration given he will likely survive an extra hit or two for a mere 3 more points over a regular TIE Advanced.
 Zertik also has great synergy with Bossk, as he can do the one point of damage to Bossk to activate his accuracy-generating ability and then cover for him for quite some time while Bossk ruins lives.
-Not a cheap combination there, mind you, but a damaged-but-living-for-the-next-few-turns Bossk is a nightmare for enemy squadrons.